ODIM-Project/ODIM/docs/README.md

 Telemetry refers to the metrics obtained from remote systems for analysis and monitoring.
 The Redfish Telemetry model is designed to obtain characteristics of metrics, send specific metric reports periodically and specify triggers against metrics.

-Resource Aggregator for ODIM exposes the Redfish `TelemetryService` APIs to:
+Resource Aggregator for ODIM exposes the Redfish `TelemetryService` APIs to perform the following tasks:

 - Define characteristics and details of one or more metrics (metadata)
 - Generate metric reports at regular intervals, specifying their content and timeframe